Black Lace: Chart success (1981–1987)

 In 1981, the band split.
-Dobson joined the Castleford rock band Stormer, who had a recording contract with Ringo Starr.
-Scholey departed and the band had to settle huge debts incurred whilst touring.
-The band became a duo, consisting of Routh and Barton.
-It was this line-up that would give the band its biggest chart success.
+Dobson joined the Castleford rock band Stormer, who had a recording contract with Ringo Starr, while Scholey left the music industry.

+Routh and Barton were left to settle huge debts incurred whilst touring.
+They continued as a duo initially under the name Lace, but soon reverted to Black Lace and recruited a new manager, John Wagstaff.
 The duo played the Northern club circuit using pre-recorded backing tracks, which was controversial at the time.
-Initially, they used the name Lace, but soon reverted to Black Lace and recruited a new manager, John Wagstaff.
-They recorded an instrumental single based on the "Chicken Dance", released as "Birds Dance" in 1981 (using the name Buzby instead of Black Lace).
-However, the record was beaten to the charts by another version of the song by The Tweets, released as "The Birdie Song".
+They recorded an instrumental single based on the "Chicken Dance", released as "Birds Dance" in 1981 (using the name Buzby instead of Black Lace) However, the record was beaten to the charts by another version of the song by The Tweets, released as "The Birdie Song".
 "Birds Dance" has since been retitled "The Birdie Song" and included on Black Lace albums.

 Black Lace's 1983 "Superman" single was their first one under their own name on the Flair label, and a promotional video was shot at Casanova's nightclub in Wakefield.
 One of the hired dancers was the then unknown singer Jane McDonald.
-"Superman" reached No. 9 in the UK chart, but an attempt at a follow-up single, "Hey You!", failed to chart, despite being BBC Radio One's Record of the Week.
+"Superman" reached No. 9 in the UK chart, there was some controversy and accusations of plagiarism as Superman was originally performed by Chris and Anthea Reed during the summer season at Barmston Beach and was not written by Black Lace as the band claimed.
+This also included the iconic dance moves used with the song.
+Black lace had recorded them performing it and then released it as their own.
+The Reeds began legal action but did not have copyright protection which allowed Black Lace to continue with the release.
+An attempt at a follow-up single, "Hey You!", failed to chart, despite being BBC Radio One's Record of the Week.
 Black Lace received a silver disc for sales of "Superman".
 They proceeded to tour Denmark with Danish stars Laban and Snapshots.